Chronicity and the Lateral Ankle Sprain

 The Look-Feel-Move analogy must be conducted thoroughly.
 In the Kagar’s triangle we find the deeper calcaneal bursa between the tendo-achilles and calcaneus and the os trigonum proximal to the talus if present.
 Compressing tissues manually includes looking for distension using the ballottement technique for pouches of fluid moving around.
 Fluid within a normal bursa is difficult to palpate.

 The ankle (TCJ) will move less in dorsiflexion than in plantarflexion.
-At the end of the range upwards (15-20o) and downward (45-55o) there should be an abrupt end to the range without pain or sponginess.
-When moving the ankle downwards the key concern is pain at the posterior of the TCJ where Steida’s process is an elongated part of the posterior tubercle of the talus.
-Impingement pain may signify injury, fracture and inflammation, common in dance, football and similar activities.
+At the end of the range upwards (15-20o) and downwards (45-55o), there should be an abrupt end to the range without pain or sponginess.
+When moving the ankle downwards, the key concern is pain at the posterior of the TCJ, where Steida’s process is an elongated part of the posterior tubercle of the talus.
+Impingement pain may signify injury, fracture, and inflammation, and it is common in dance, football, and similar activities.
 In the upward dorsiflexed position, the impingement arises due to the tibia and talus having a bony bar (see below) or small fracture with or without a loose body.
 Both limitations may be painless as well as hurt

 Investigations for lateral ankle sprains